How Elton John Set the Stage for Modern Las Vegas Residencies

-The modern Vegas show has evolved into a true theatrical event; look no further than the Cirque du Soleil Beatles celebration ‘Love’ or the intimate and improvisational Garth Brooks run for examples.
-John's Vegas productions helped set the template for multiplatinum artist residencies on the Vegas Strip, with a level of production values far beyond just John and his seasoned touring band playing through his hits.
+The modern Vegas show ultimately evolved into a true theatrical event.
+Look no further than the Cirque du Soleil Beatles celebration Love or the intimate and improvisational Garth Brooks run for examples.
+John's Vegas productions helped set the template for multi-platinum artist residencies on the Strip, with a level of production values far beyond just John and his seasoned touring band playing through his hits.